couchbase/couchbase-elasticsearch-connector/README-SERVICE.md

 ## Pre-Release Disclaimer

-This product has not yet been released.
-Features, requirements, and supported versions are subject to change.
+This software has not yet been released.
+Features, requirements, documentation, and supported versions may change before release.

 ## Connector Service Requirements